txrun/snake-tutorial/README.md

 ```

 Finally, when is “Game Over!!” ??
-For our basic snake game we are not introducing any obstacles in the path of the snake.
+For our basic snake game, we are not introducing any obstacles in the path of the snake.
 So, the only scenario when the snake will die is when it collides on itself.
 What I have done here is create a temp variable tempArray which has the contents of the snakeArray i.e. the coordinate pair values for each cell of the snake.
 Based on the direction of the snake a condition is formulated to see whether the coordinates of the head of the snake matches with that of any of the values in the tempArray.
-If it matches it means the snake has collided with itself and we exit from the game.
+If it matches it means the snake has collided with itself and we exit the game.
 If the snake is moving to the right at present the code snippet will look like this -

 ```